tylergreen/sensorCheck/README.txt

 * How to Run

-$ cat somefile > sbt run
+$ sbt run < someProperLogFile

-for convience, I included a testInput
+for convenience, I included a test input file
-$ cat testInput.txt | sbt run
+$ sbt run < ./testInput.txt

 * how to run tests